Beale Piano

-Beale Piano is a brand of pianos which was formerly manufactured in Sydney, Australia.
+Beale Piano is a brand of pianos which was manufactured in Australia from 1893 to 1975, conscious of the Australian climate.
+The branded piano is now made in China.

-History

-Establishment of piano importing business
+Commencement

+Importing business

-Octavius Beale established a business to import pianos and sewing machines in Sydney in 1884.
+Octavius Beale (1850–1930) established a business to import sewing machines, and then pianos, in Sydney in 1879.
 He imported German upright pianos, of which a few survive today – these are known as "Habsburg Beale".
-At that time, it was common practice to import German made pianos and attach local branding.
+At that time, it was common practice to import German-made pianos and attach local branding.

 Prior to establishing this business, Beale had been involved with Hugo Wertheim in a piano and sewing machine importing business in Melbourne.
-These pianos are worth restoring and preserving and represent the beginnings of modern piano manufacture in Australia.

-Australia's first piano manufacturer
+Australian manufacture

-In 1893, Beale established Australia’s first piano factory in Sydney.
-In 1902, Beale opened a new factory at Annandale, which went on to become the largest piano factory in the southern hemisphere and the British Empire in the early 1900s.
+In 1893, Beale established Australia's first piano factory in Sydney, but sold off the manufacturing of sewing machines.

+On Monday 23 December 1901, the Beale and Company Limited opened a new four-storey 120 × 60 ft factory at Trafalgar Street, Annandale (inner-west Sydney), before numerous dignitaries including prime minister Edmund Barton, home secretary Sir William Lyne, Cardinal Francis Moran, and Archbishop Michael Kelly.
+The factory was to perform wood-working and finishing.

+The Beale factory was self-contained and made every element of the pianos, resulting in a broad range of trades working to produce instruments.
+Activities conducted in the factory included: